-- Why didn’t you gave away those money before?
+- Why didn’t you gave away that money before?

 - Billionaires shouldn’t spend their money on Notre Dame.

-- Billionaires needs to donate money on climate changes instead.
+- Billionaires need to donate money to climate change instead.

 - French doesn’t need the donations anyway.

-- Here is my photo from holiday in France.
+- Here is my photo from my holiday in France.

 - How dare you share your photo from Notre Dame now.